timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 - chip selection changes list scroll position;
 - list scroll position changes chip selection.

 If both sides are modeled as independent mutable state and synchronized with effects, the behavior becomes hard to reason about.
 A chip click starts an animated scroll.
 During the animation, the list passes through intermediate sections.
 A scroll observer may update the selected chip to those intermediate sections.
 If selected chip state is also used as the trigger for programmatic scrolling, those intermediate selected-chip updates can start additional scroll commands.
-Then guards start appearing: `isProgrammaticScroll`, `ignoreScrollUpdates`, `pendingCategory`, or “only update after scroll settles.”

 This is a real feedback loop:

 - state A changes state B;
 - state B changes state A;
 - both directions can be triggered by user actions or programmatic updates.

+A local fix usually starts with guard state: `isProgrammaticScroll`, `ignoreScrollUpdates`, `pendingCategory`, a cancellable scroll job, or “only update after scroll settles.”
+The companion repository includes a guarded intermediate version for this reason.
+It can reduce visible glitches, but now the screen owns extra coordination rules:

+- what happens if the user drags during an animated scroll;
+- whether a canceled scroll should keep the tapped chip selected;
+- when the pending category is considered reached;
+- which scroll observations are allowed to update chip state.

+Guards are not automatically wrong.
+For small localized cases, they can be a practical solution.
+The pressure becomes visible when guard state becomes the main way the interaction is coordinated.

 Compose avoids many classic Android View feedback loops because recomposition does not call `onValueChange` by itself.
 A `TextField` with `value` and `onValueChange` is not automatically a feedback loop.
 But Compose can still create feedback loops when two stateful UI elements are synchronized in both directions.